OpsRoomApp/ops-room-releases/README.md

 Airline-specific announcement packs can be added separately.
 If a selected airline pack is missing, OPS ROOM falls back to the default announcement pack and shows a friendly Announcer notice.

-For announcement packs join the Announcements Discord:
+For announcement join the Announcement Packs Discord:

     https://discord.com/invite/ZqZSSfeW9W